FCamarena/FCamarena.github.io/_posts/2019-10-30-introduction-to-action-recognition.md

 </div>
 ### Human Activity Recognition
 <div style="text-align: justify">
 Human Activity Recognition (HAR) can be divided into 3 levels: gestures, actions, and interactions.
 The basic abstraction level is gestures that are atomic body movements.
-The next level is actions that are formed by a sequence of gestures and can have a specific meaning.
+The next level is action that are formed by a sequence of gestures and can have a specific meaning.
 Finally, interactions are actions where two or more agents are involved.
 </div>
 ![super machine](/img/HAR.png){:class="img-responsive"}